CarlosSiendones/KiteVenture-MS1-Project/README.md

 ## **Skeleton**
 ### **Layout**

-* The KiteVenture website has been design with a responsive design , so it adapts the layout deppending on the device/screen size the web is displayed.While in a mobile device everything displays in one column due to its size, in bigger devices like tablets, laptops, desktop screens the website will display in two, three or four columns depending on the sections needs.
+* The website has been created with a responsive design , so it adapts the layout deppending on the device/screen size the web is displayed.While in a mobile device everything displays in one column due to its size, in bigger devices like tablets, laptops, desktop screens the website will display in two, three or four columns depending on the sections needs.

-* In order to display a clean and organised layout i have used Bootstrap for the grid system combined with containers, margins, paddings etc...
+* In order to display a clean and organised layout we have used Bootstrap for the grid system combined with containers, margins, paddings etc...

 * The KiteVenture website has been designed under the philoshopy of Mobile-First Design to create a better user experience, starting the design process  from the smallest of the screens (mobile).
 In this way we ensure that the users experience is seamless on any device.

-* Last but not least , i used a maximum width to ensure that in large and very large screens everyhing stays organised, keeping the visual proportions within the screen.
+* Last but not least , we used a maximum width to ensure that in large and very large screens everyhing stays organised, keeping the visual proportions within the screen.

 ### **Wireframes**